Professor Rosa Vidal Doval

 I work on the culture and history of late medieval and Renaissance Iberia.
 I am particularly interested in the phenomenon of religious conversion and in the role of texts in fomenting and sustaining religious intolerance, chiefly with regard to converts from Judaism to Christianity (conversos).

 I am currently working on two main projects.
 Firstly, a monograph (Purity of Blood in Late Medieval and Early Modern Spain: Genealogy, Discrimination, and Race), charting the creation of a racialised system of religious exclusion (limpieza de sangre) that turned doubts about the bona fides of converts from Judaism and Islam into an inherited defect carried in the body of the believer.
+This is supported in the academic year 2024–25 by a Research Fellowship by the Leverhulme Trust.
 Secondly, with Anthony J. Lappin (Stockholms universitet), the first modern edition and English translation of Alonso de Espina’s Fortalitium fidei (1464).

 Teaching